 Since we wanted feedback from our visitors while also giving them a chance to suggest new sources, we opted to install the free Ninja Forms plugin, and it works great.
 Yoast SEO was then our go-to option to take care of the website’s SEO options, and BackupBuddy takes care of performing backups.
 Last but not least, Jetpack allows us to keep track of our site stats and does a few other minor tasks too.

 All that was left now was to launch the site and to start letting the world know about it.

 At this point, you could be thinking that this might just be a one time job – a set it and forget it kind of site.
 Well, no, I don’t believe any website could be that way.

 While we have already curated the sources whose posts are displayed on WP News Desk, it still requires some curation and attention in order to keep it running smoothly and consistently.

 Get started with WP RSS Aggregator.Get the Plugin

 What Does the Community Think?

 The response to WP News Desk has been great, with multiple visitors getting in touch to either suggest a source or let us know what they think about the site.
 At this point, I feel that it’s important to point out that, as explained on WP News Desk itself, we’re not importing content from other sources to make it seem like our own (i.e., stealing it), but the exact opposite.

 The WP RSS Aggregator plugin allows us to import all new posts to WP News Desk, display them within the blog with the source name, author name and publish date all clearly shown, and all the while always linking back directly to the original post.

-As soon as a visitor clicks on a post title, featured image or metadata, that person is taken directly to the post on the original source’s website.
+As soon as a visitor clicks on a post title, featured image, or metadata, that person is taken directly from the aggregator site to the post on the original source’s website.
 This ensures that the authors get the credit they deserve while also providing the original source with the traffic it earned.